gauron99/timeLogger/README.md

 -- currently working on: highest on the list(or one of top 3)

-1. add key words under categories so if those words are writen in & only one category is matched, choose it in dropBox
-2. visually update log file (match "|" or something) to make it look more readable
+1. visually update log file (match "|" or something) to make it look more readable
-3. rework visual of 'running' state of app
+2. rework visual of 'running' state of app
-4. make word wrap for Last shown activity when its too long it overflows off the window
+3. make word wrap for Last shown activity when its too long it overflows off the window

+4. script to make log look prettier
 5. think of additions to config -- add eventually
 6. make loadConfigFile() & getConfigFile() merged in filework.py
+7. Debug file made & debug prints added to code
-7. Redo the innit func in timeLogger.py -- init everything in class itself and call only .config after (aka have only 2 funcs for operating not 3)
+8. Redo the innit func in timeLogger.py -- init everything in class itself and call only .config after (aka have only 2 funcs for operating not 3)

 Below is both information about specified topics and/or TODO etc.